by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 It has been noted many times that there seem to be quite a few people who enter upon a career in law enforcement to ensure that they stay on the right side of the prison walls.
 I asked a friend who is a forensic psychologist (he works for prosecutors determining the mental state of criminal defendants) if it was true that the psychological profiles of police officers and criminals are virtually indistinguishable.
 He replied that it is so, and added that clergy are in the same grouping.
 The inference is that all three tend to be people who like to press others to behave as they want them to.

 Attempts to demonstrate this have been around since at least 1972, when Robert W. Balch published “The Police Personality: Fact or Fiction,” to suggest that authoritarian types abound in police work, but it is not clear that that such people enter the field in numbers greater than any other people.
-It may be that they simply find themselves more successful at it and thus stay in the profession.
+It may be that they simply find themselves more successful at it and thus stay in the profession while others move to different occupations.

 Most people’s view of the life of a law enforcement officer is gleaned from popular culture – primarily movies and television.
 For a long time, the popular image of the best kind of officer was an upstanding justice-seeker who considered maintaining his own honor as important as taking down bad guys – always with as little violence as possible.